tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 the above mindset.

-The following sections are these various topics, grouped into lessons and ordered in the order I would give them
+The following sections are these various topics, grouped into lessons and ordered in the order I would give them.
+(But if a lesson is titled "Lesson XXX", I haven't figured out where it goes yet.)

+I happen to mention R libraries for most things, but I actually think people should be using some other language.
+Python (pandas) and Scala (Saddle) seem better because they're faster.
+I wouldn't really care what students use.

 ### Lesson 1: Everything can be quantified
 I would break down distinctions between qualitative information and